Call Us

 Functioning alcoholics in denial

-Many people who suffer from alcohol use disorder struggle to acknowledge they have developed a dependence on the substance.
+Many people who suffer from alcohol use disorder struggle to acknowledge they've developed a dependence on the substance.
 This is especially true of functioning alcoholics.
 Unlike some sufferers, whose lives have been severely damaged due to alcohol, high functioning alcoholics may not be able to see significant consequences for their drinking.

 This level of denial can be very tough to overcome and makes it difficult for a loved one to get through to the functioning alcoholic.
-If you’re concerned about a loved one’s relationship with alcohol, it’s important you approach the topic with compassion and at a time when they are sober.
+If you’re concerned about a loved one’s relationship with alcohol, it’s important you approach the topic with compassion and at a time when they're sober.

 There are things you can do to deal with an alcoholic partner.
 Be on the lookout for ways they try to rationalise their drinking, like: